alexbevi/alexbevi.github.com/_posts/2025-04-11-performance-profiling-mongodb-on-cloudflare-workers.markdown

 {"movie":{"title":"The Room","imdb":{"rating":3.5,"votes":25673,"id":368226}},"queryTime":1901}
 ```

 These requests now take almost 2 seconds each.
-Since Cloudflare Workers have a [Smart Placement](https://developers.cloudflare.com/workers/configuration/smart-placement/)feature I wanted to try that out to see if it would have any meaningful impact.
+Since Cloudflare Workers have a [Smart Placement](https://developers.cloudflare.com/workers/configuration/smart-placement/) feature I wanted to try that out to see if it would have any meaningful impact.

 ### Testing Workers and Smart Placement